Sparkitecture/SparkitectureDocs/README.md

 ### Adding the Command Template

 - In the project root locate `/tools/item templates/Command.zip`
-- Unzip the file and paste the contents in
+- Copy the file and paste it into:

 ``` string
 C:\Users\$USER$\Documents\Visual Studio 2017\Templates\ItemTemplates\Visual C#\